sazarce/surviv2/README.md

 Its must be worked.
 How to check?
 Your person must automatically turn to the closest enemy.
 If page has been updated, is necessary repeat this steps again.
+You may create and join in rooms without updating page.
+If you wnat to join in room, in the game main menu paste the link on the room into browser address bar and press enter.
+In my case, page not updating, i see room and not need repeat above steps again.

 Update: You can shoot on space key.
 Update: ~4x zoom by default.